Music47ell/ahmetalmaz/README.md

 - `Astro` - A fast, flexible new static site framework for the modern web.
 - `TypeScript` - A typed superset of JavaScript that compiles to plain JavaScript.
 - `Tailwind CSS` - A utility-first CSS framework for rapidly building custom user interfaces.
-- `Drizzle ORM` - A lightweight and simple ORM for Node.js that supports multiple databases.
-- `Turso` - A Fast, Easy and Cheap Database.
-- `Cloudflare Workers` - A serverless platform that allows you to run JavaScript code at the edge.

 ## Overview